 The NASA Exhibition, A Human Adventure is on display at the Queensland Museum from 15th March to 9th October 2019.
 The exhibition is entirely wheelchair accessible across the two levels of the exhibition.
 The NASA exhibition starts on level 3 and ends on level 2, which is accessible via the main museum lifts.

 The exhibition features NASA’s achievements in space exploration.
 Featuring United States and Soviet Union replicas and scaled models.

-The Exhibition mainly consists of replicas and models.
-Even though it was very interesting to see an example of the kind of vehicles and equipment they use in space.
-I was hoping to see some more genuine items that had actually been in space.
-Nevertheless they did have some interesting items on display and a lot of information regarding space exploration that will leave you fascinated.
+The exhibition mainly consists of replicas and models.
+Even though it was very interesting to see an example of the kind of vehicles and equipment they use in space, I was hoping to see some more genuine items that had actually been in space.
+Nevertheless, they did have some interesting items on display and a lot of information regarding space exploration that will leave you fascinated.

 The inside of the space ship was protected behind a sheet of glass so guests could only view it from the outside.
-I feel the space ship would of been more of a success if it was made interactive, so visitors could actually go inside and feel what it would be like to be behind the wheel of a space ship.
+I feel the space ship would have been more of a success if it was made interactive, so visitors could actually go inside and feel what it would be like to be behind the wheel of a space ship.

-In my opinion I give the NASA A Human Adventure Exhibition a rating of 5 for wheelchair accessibility, and a rating of 3 stars for the overall experience.
+In my opinion, I give the NASA A Human Adventure Exhibition a rating of 5 for wheelchair accessibility and a rating of 3 stars for the overall experience.

 * I was not financially compensated for this review.
 The review is based on my own opinion and personal experience.*